Surxe/OptionsConfig/examples/toml/TOML.md

 # Documentation on this specific example
 Example of using `pyproject.toml` to configure schema module and log file path, without directly passing arguments to `ArgumentWriter` and `Options`

+First, create a virtual environment with the dependencies in [examples/toml/pyproject.toml](/examples/toml/pyproject.toml)

 # Testing the example
 ```python
 cd examples/toml